dougmercer/keyed/docs/extras/index.md

    ```console
    pip install git+https://github.com/dougmercer-yt/keyed-extras.git
    ```

+    !!! note

+        Since `keyed-extras` is a private Github repository, you will need to authenticate.
+Please refer to [this page](https://google.com) for more details.

 <!-- TODO, link to more detailed install instructions on the keyed-extras repo when it's available. -->